 Dr. Ian M. Ralby, Founder and CEO

 Dr. Ralby founded I.R.
 Consilium in 2011 and serves as CEO.
 While his background includes practice in maritime, military, and international law, much of his career has focused on issues at the intersection of law and security.
-He is a recognized expert in three main areas: 1) maritime security, including the interdiction of transnational crime; 2) the regulation, governance, and oversight of private security companies—both land and maritime; and 3) oil theft and related energy crimes.
-He is a Nonresident Senior Fellow at the Global Energy Center of the Atlantic Council, an Adjunct Professor of Maritime Law and Security at the US Department of Defense’s Africa Center for Strategic Studies, and a “Key Opinion Former on Maritime Security” at NATO.
+He is a recognized expert in four main areas: 1) maritime law and security, including the interdiction of transnational crime; 2) the regulation, governance, and oversight of private security companies—both land and maritime; 3) oil theft and related energy crimes; and 4) certain aspects of international law.
+He is a Nonresident Senior Fellow at the Global Energy Center of the Atlantic Council, an Adjunct Professor of Maritime Law and Security at the US Department of Defense’s Africa Center for Strategic Studies, a Consultant for the UN Office on Drugs and Crime’s Global Maritime Crime Program and a “Key Opinion Former on Maritime Security” at NATO.
 He serves as an expert advisor to and consultant for various organs of the United Nations, as well as other international and regional organizations.
 Dr. Ralby provides an array of legal, security and policy advice to sovereign governments, international organizations and transnational businesses.
 He frequently publishes and speaks on matters relating to international affairs and various aspects of law and security.
 Dr. Ralby earned a B.A. in Modern Languages and Linguistics and an M.A. in Intercultural Communication at the University of Maryland, Baltimore County; a J.D. at the College of William and Mary; and an M.Phil. in International Relations and a Ph.D. in Politics and International Studies at St. John’s College of the University of Cambridge.

 Rohini Ralby, Managing Director